Homemade Blackberry Jam Recipe (Without Pectin, Seeds or Seedless)

 • Seeded jam will set a bit more easily due to natural pectin in the seeds

-• Seedless jam may take slightly longer to thicken – this is normal
+• Seedless blackberry jam may take slightly longer to thicken – this is normal

-• Jam thickens further as it cools, so don’t overcook trying to rush it
+• Jam thickens further as it cools to room temperature, so don’t overcook trying to rush it

 • If your jam feels too runny after cooling, you can always reheat and cook it down further.